 Cloud Computing Explained | History, Basics, Future, Types Saas, Paas, Iaas:- Many people ask me every time ‘what is cloud computing’?
 If we talk about the technical definition of cloud computing it would become more complicated.

-By seeing the technical definition many people get confused and some didn’t understand so let’s understand cloud computing in very simple words that everyone could understand.
-Cloud Computing is not like that there is something in the clouds instead it is said cloud is made of small molecules which could move very fast from one place to another that is why we say it cloud.
+So let’s understand cloud computing in very simple words that everyone could understand.
+Cloud Computing is not like that there is something in the clouds instead it is said cloud is made of small molecules which could move very fast from one place to other place that is why we call it cloud.
 And Computing is the operations which a computer do to get you the results.

 “So cloud computing is a connection of servers and computers which can connect with your device very fast & easily and give you the power of the powerful computer in your small or less powerful machine”.

 Today, Cloud computing is becoming famous because you get a very powerful machine with the help of cloud in your palms with very less cost so that you could do anything anywhere with the help of internet connection.

 The Cloud Computing started becoming famous in 2006 when Amazon released its Elastic Compute Cloud (EC2) in 2006 which is basically is a web service that provides secure, resizable compute capacity in the cloud.
 It is a newer type of innovation which most of the leading companies of the world are adopting and started working on there own project like this.